 We can't deny the fact that removing a charcoal peel-off mask is incredibly satisfying.
 There's something about being able to physically see the gunk that's left your pores that makes you feel accomplished—like your skin is instantly cleaner and renewed.
 But just because these skin treatments are popular on Instagram doesn't mean they're popular with everyone.
 Some skincare experts have spoken out against peel-off masks, saying they're much too harsh for the gentle skin on your face.
 Ingredients aside, you have to tug and pull the mask to remove it—sometimes painfully so.

-So what's the consensus, then?
-Are charcoal peel-off masks okay to use, or should we stay far, far away?
-Here's the deal: charcoal may be good for your skin because of its ability to remove excess oil, but peel-off masks can be too harsh for those with sensitive skin or rosacea.
+Charcoal may be good for your skin because of its ability to remove excess oil, but peel-off masks can be too harsh for those with sensitive skin or rosacea.
 To find out more about them, we turned to two top estheticians, Angela Caglia, celebrity facialist, esthetician, and founder of the eponymous clean skincare line Angela Caglia Skincare, and Heather Wilson, director of brand development and lead esthetician at InstaNatural, and dermatologist Noelani González, MD.
 Keep reading to find out what they say about the safety of charcoal peel-off masks.